jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a television.
 Doing all these things may change the world.
 But the government is so big, with so many politicians, civil servants, interest groups fighting for control, it won't respond to your small voice.
 Tears or cheers don't make a person powerful.

 Deciding how to live your life does.
-Because exercising, composting, teaching your kids mathematics does change the world, it changes and improves your world.
-That's why your personal choices are your most potent political weapon—and power is to politics what money is to finance.
+Because exercising, composting, teaching your kids mathematics does change the world.
+Good decisions change and improve your world.
+That's why your personal choices are your most powerful political weapon.
+And power is to politics what money is to finance.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy".
 It's about making you powerful so you can earn your happiness.
-And we all need this today.
+We all need to step-up today.
 Because we're in a brand new age.
 The Computer Age is young, unexplored, and unconquered.
-To embrace it, we have to rethink society with a modern mentality, one that makes the middle-class grab hold of modern tools to upgrade our civilization.
+To embrace it, we have to rethink society with a modern mentality, one that makes the entire middle-class grab hold of modern tools to upgrade our civilization.

 ## Looking Up

 Life improves with better technology.
 Deaths from war, disease, famine have all gone down as our technological power has gone up.
-While the media loves to tell us negative news, reading history books put things into perspective.
-In the Stone Age (8700 BC to 2000 BC), one of five people was murdered by another person.
-The Black Plague (1346-1353) killed 30-60% of Europe's population.
-The Spanish colonization of the Americas (1492-1850) saw 80% of the native population die, mostly to diseases.
+While the media loves to tell us negative news, reading history books puts things into perspective.
+In the Stone Age, one of five people was murdered by another person.
+The Black Plague of the Medieval Age killed 30-60% of Europe's population in a decade.
+The Spanish colonization of the Americas killed about 80% of the native population die, mostly through diseases.
 Wars were once typical and expected throughout the world.
 We haven't had a massive one in generations.
 Human life on Earth is getting better.
 The march of new and better technology is the reason.
 We have to keep inventing.

-Like the evolution of single-cell organisms, to plants, to more advanced forms of life, humanity develops new technology in big jumps; what we often call "ages."
+Life evolves more advanced lifeforms in jumps.
+Likewise humanity develops new technology in jumps too; what we often call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
-Society was very different, going from the Stone Age to the Bronze Age or the Medieval Age to the Science Age.
+Society was very different going from the Stone Age to the Bronze Age for example.

 We are inside the same transition as we leave the Industrial Age and enter the Computer Age.
-Upgrades are hard to get our heads around.
-They happen over generations.
-I've been thinking about our current one for years and only now have a grasp.
+Even though we're inside it, upgrades are hard to get our head.
+I've been thinking about ours for years and only now have a grasp.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to see how civilizations develop.
-You'll be the "player god" of a civilization, a virtual divinity whose general will plays the game.
+You'll be the "player god" of a civilization—a virtual divinity whose general will plays the game.
 As a player god, you'll know all, see all, give orders, manage resources, invest in research, and finally decide when to click "upgrade."
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, school is suddenly new and improved by the technology of a new age.
 Take a look below, you'll see a person being the player god in the game Anno 1800.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FortunateFluffyAfricanporcupine' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
 It's hard—there is no divine player and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.